 Here we have NHL pros using HockeyShot’s Danglers in drills on-ice.
-Although they’re used mainly for stickhandling, players are also using them here to make their passing more challenging, and they can act as cones for players to manoeuvre around as well.
+Although they’re used mainly for stickhandling, players are also using them here to make their passing more challenging, and they can act as cones for players to maneuver around as well.
 A number of drills are being used in the video and shows the versatility of the HS products in many situations.

 Another on ice (multi-player) drill shows us how passing with HockeyShot’s Extreme and Mini Danglers can prove very challenging in motion!
 More NHL pros are using these danglers to stickhandle quickly in between strides while also releasing and receiving passes in motion.
 HockeyShot products remind players to never watch your pass and keep moving!